unicode-org/message-format-wg/spec/syntax.md

 with restrictions on its first non-whitespace character.
 An empty string is a valid _simple message_.

-Whitespace at the start of a _simple message_ is significant, and a part of the _text_ of the _message_.
+Whitespace at the start or end of a _simple message_ is significant, and a part of the _text_ of the _message_.

 ```abnf